enatsek/Debian-Ubuntu/README.md

 - DNSOnDebianUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.

-- AGT-KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.
+- KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.

 - AGT-UserAndGroupAdminOnUbuntu: User and Group administration on Ubuntu Server (and desktops).